 6. Customize The Code For Your Own Needs

 When you know what your own business goals are, you can figure out what kind of information and content your website should offer.
-A web developer can create a customized code to help you add features that reflect your own brand and company vision.
+A web developer like Laravel developers can create a customized code to help you add features that reflect your own brand and company vision.
 For example, if you want to add more interactive features to showcase a high-tech side of your business, it can be coded in.

 7. Understand Your Audience and Their Behaviors